ndemou/Out-PingStats/README.md

 ## What is it?

 Out-PingStats is a (largish) PowerShell script that displays detailed and easy-to-understand graphs to help you assess the short- and long-term quality of your internet uplink or connection to a specific host.
-You can use it without leaving your PowerShell terminal.
+You can use it without leaving your terminal.

 ## Example